noahbroyles/secsie-conf/README.md

 key = value
 ```
 7. Spaces are not allowed in key names or section tags.
 Only `a-z`(case insensitive), `0-9`, `_`, and `-` are allowed in section tag names, while other special characters *are* allowed in key names.
 8. Values can consist of any character except `#`.
 Leading and trailing whitespace is removed.
+String values separated by commas are interpreted as lists.

 ## INI
 `secsie-conf` can be used to read `.ini` files, as long as the mode `ini` is specifed to the parser.
 The rules of interpretation for `.ini` files vary slightly.